al97/DSA_API_Documentation/DSA_API_Documentation.md

 Notebook Code and Output:

 The command I wrote moves an item with ID 5b4ccb0592ca9a001ae72b00 from /rajs/girdertasks/alberttest, to /rajs/girdertasks/alberttest2, and back.
+For this particular command, I will include what each folder looks like before and after.
+Later on, just assume that all commands utilize these two particular test folders that you can test out yourself.

 First command moving from alberttest to alberttest2
 ![alt text](https://github.com/al97/DSA_API_Documentation/blob/master/Screen%20Shot%202018-07-25%20at%204.18.50%20PM.png)